Frequently asked questions

 I want to extend an existing patio, how do I know which slabs to use?

 If you are unable to bring in a sample, we will try our best to identify the slabs from a photo, although this is sometimes quite difficult especially with more weathered slabs.
-Alternatively you can buy samples of our paving, take them home and match them up to your existing paving.
-Any slabs not used can be returned for a refund.
+Alternatively you can pick up or order a sample of our paving to match up with your existing paving, or buy a single slab which you can return if you need to.

 For more details see our porcelain product guide.